billythemusical/hacking-audio-hardware/docs/assignments.md

 Then you will mount the protoboard in your enclosure and affix any knobs, buttons, switches, and the like, and power the device.

-We will have a day of "show and tell" once these are complete.
+We will have a day of "show and tell" on the day the assignment is due.